sourcegraph/about/handbook/engineering/distribution/goals.md

     - ~~Dhall.~~ Done: `3.18`
   - ~~Create a Kubernetes deployment PoC.~~ Done: `3.19`
   - ~~Design Dhall Architecture.~~ Done: `3.20`
+  - ~~Create a demo video/presentation to gather customer feedback.~~ Done: `Dist: 2020.11.30`
   - Migrate internal deployments to Dhall, onboard other teams on how to make changes with Dhall and collect feedback. **In progress**
-  - ~~Create a demo video/presentation to gather customer feedback.~~ Done: `Dist: 2020.11.30`
-  - Create customer facing migration path and how-to documentation. _Estimated: 2020_
+  - Create customer facing migration path and how-to documentation. _Estimated: FY21-Q1_
-  - Use Dhall to generate public Kubernetes manifests.
+  - Use Dhall to generate public Kubernetes manifests. _Estimated: FY21-Q1_
-  - Migrate a highly technical customer to Dhall and collect usage feedback.
+  - Migrate a highly technical customer to Dhall and collect usage feedback. _Estimated: FY21-Q1_
-  - Design customization workflow.
+  - Design customization workflow. _Estimated: FY21-Q1_
     - Potentially Kustomize would still be used for last-mile changes and non-standard derivations.

 ### Any engineer at Sourcegraph can create a release for all of our supported deployment types by running a single action